Research and Advisory

 Key research pieces

-Every year the Colliers International Otago team undertake key research activities to benchmark the local Dunedin, Wanaka and Queenstown property markets.
-This research provides information for our future report, and informs the business community on changing trends.
+Every year the Colliers International Otago team undertake key research activities to benchmark the local Dunedin, Wanaka and Queenstown property markets including valuations, buyer profiles and competitor analysis.
+This research provides information for our future reports, and informs the business community on changing trends.
 Contact us for more information on our real estate research resources.